Colleges by Location

 Books and Supplies

-The estimated cost of books and supplies for a college or university should also be taken into account as another significant expense.
-The cost of books and supplies for full-time students of this school is estimated at about $1,800.
+The estimated price of books and supplies for a college or university should also be taken into account as another significant financial factor.
+The approximate expense of books and supplies for full-time students of this school is $1,800.

 Tuition | $ 3,754 |